-Bonners start by learning the strengths and needs of the non-profit before gradually increasing their role and responsibilities to tackle various social issues through a capacity-building lens.
-Service is designed to align with academic goals and career aspirations so that Bonners will graduate with resume-boosting skills, unique hands-on experience, and connections to a plethora of internship and job opportunities.
+Bonner Student Leaders start by learning the strengths and needs of their service placements before gradually increasing their roles and responsibilities to tackle various social issues through a capacity-building lens.
+Service is designed to align with academic goals and community building, thus Bonners graduate with resume-boosting skills, unique hands-on experience, and connections to a plethora of internship and job opportunities.

 Over the course of four years, the role of Bonner Leaders evolves in the following ways: